 Visitors to the area have several options for experiencing the iconic 14,115-foot peak’s soaring heights, from a drive up its windy (but safe!) highway to a ride on the cog railway, hikes up its trails and frame-worthy views from nearby Garden of the Gods.

 What will you see at the top?
 Forever!
-Alpine views stretch out in all directions to encompass reservoirs, summits of shorter peaks, clouds, the Continental Divide, Garden of the Gods, the cities of Woodland Park, Manitou Springs and Colorado Springs.
+Alpine views stretch out in all directions to encompass reservoirs, summits of shorter peaks, clouds, the Continental Divide, Garden of the Gods, plus the cities of Woodland Park, Manitou Springs and Colorado Springs.
 On a very clear day, you might even glimpse Denver’s skyscrapers, the Great Plains stretching to Kansas and the Sangre de Cristo mountain range stretching toward New Mexico.

 Located on the way to the top, Summit House welcomes visitors with a gift shop, snacks (including famous donuts), sandwiches, salads, coffee and more.